mekdeshub123/Lab-09/README.md

 # Lab-09
-my initial woudUrather sumition doesn't contain component fiels
+my initial woudUrather submition doesn't contain component fiels

 this would-you-rather the updated one.